VarUwU/Download-Img-from-URL/README.md

 1. Set the URL of the image that you want to download by replacing the `url` variable in the script with the URL of the image you want to download.
 2. Run the script using the command `python image_downloader.py`.

+You can find the Python code for this script in the file `image_downloader.py`.

 The script will download the image and save it to a file named `image.jpg` in the same directory as the script.

 ## License